bazelbuild/bazel/CODEBASE.md

 ### Repositories

 A "repository" is a source tree on which a developer works; it usually represents a single project.
-Bazel's ancestor, Bazel, operated on a monorepo, i.e. a single source tree that contains all source code used to run the build.
+Bazel's ancestor, Blaze, operated on a monorepo, i.e. a single source tree that contains all source code used to run the build.
 Bazel, in contrast, supports projects whose source code spans multiple repositories.
 The repository from which Bazel is invoked is called the “main